About Report Builder

 Formulas

 You can create formulas and add them to your report to perform basic calculations and analyze your data.
-The Report Builder supports formulas such as:
+Complex formulas with parentheses (e.g. (A + B)*1.15) are also supported.

 When you add a formula to your report, MaintainX assigns letter identifiers to the columns selected before the formula.
-Identifiers use the same format you find in popular spreadsheet applications-A-Z, then AA, AB, etc. Use the identifiers in formulas to reference specific columns.
+Identifiers use the same format you find in popular spreadsheet applications (e.g., A-Z, then AA, AB, etc.).
+Use the identifiers in formulas to reference specific columns.

 You can create formulas using numeric, currency, and timestamp values.